Kong/docs.konghq.com/README.md

   * Generate documentation for all the modules in your PDK (where possible) and put in a folder inside your version docs

-## Generating the Admin API and CLI Documentation
+## Generating the Admin API, CLI and Configuration Documentation

 - Make sure that the `resty` and `luajit` executables are in your `$PATH` (installing kong should install them)
 - Several Lua rocks are needed.
 Easiest way to get all of them is to execute `make dev` in the Kong folder